Irina Sandu

 Professional interests:

-• improving the representation of physical processes in NWP and climate models
+• the representation of physical processes in weather and climate models, more particularly, momentum transport and drag processes, turbulence, clouds and land-atmosphere interactions

 Career background:

-Irina got a Phd from Meteo-France and Universite Paul Sabatier, Toulouse (2007).
-Her PhD research based on Large-Eddy Simulations helped demonstrating that aerosol-cloud interactions are far more complex than initially thought and that the current parametrizations used in climate models are inadequate.
+Irina completed her Phd from Meteo-France and Universite Paul Sabatier, Toulouse (2007).
+Her PhD research based on Large-Eddy Simulations helped demonstrating that aerosol-cloud interactions are far more complex than initially thought and that the parametrizations used in climate models are inadequate.

 External recognitions